OpenPuya/PY32F002B_Firmware/Projects/PY32F002B-STK/Example_LL/EXTI/EXTI_WakeUp_Event/readme.txt

 Example execution steps:
 1. compile and download the program to MCU and run it;
 2. press the user button when the led is on, the LED will be off and the MCU will enter the STOP mode
-3. After pulling down the PA6 pin, the MCU will be woke up and the LED will toggle
+3. After pulling down the PA6 pin, the MCU will be woke up and the LED will be toggled
 ================================================================================
 注意事项：